Print

 • 2 Tablespoons (30ml) milk

-• 1 and 1/2 cups (270g) dark chocolate chips
+• 1 and 1/2 cups (270g) semi-sweet or dark chocolate chips

-• 18 chocolate-coated caramels, such as Rolos
+• 18 chocolate-coated caramels, such as Rolos (or use regular caramels)*

 Instructions

 3. In a separate bowl, whisk the flour, cocoa powder, baking soda, and salt together until combined.
 With the mixer running on low speed, slowly pour the dry into the wet ingredients.
 Beat on low until combined.
-The cookie dough will be quite thick.
+The cookie dough will be thick.
 Switch to medium-high speed and beat in the milk, then the chocolate chips.
-The cookie dough will be sticky and tacky.
+The cookie dough will be sticky.
 Cover dough tightly and chill in the refrigerator for at least 3 hours and up to 3 days.
 Chilling is mandatory for this sticky cookie dough.

 4. Remove cookie dough from the refrigerator and allow to sit at room temperature for 10 minutes.
-If the cookie dough chilled longer than 3 hours, let it sit at room temperature for about 20 minutes.
-This makes the chilled cookie dough easier to scoop and roll.

 5. Preheat oven to 350°F (177°C).
 Line large baking sheets with parchment paper or silicone baking mats.
 Set aside.

-7. Bake the cookies for 12–13 minutes or until the edges appear set and the centers still look soft.
+8. Bake the cookies for 12–13 minutes or until the edges appear set and the centers still look soft.
 Tip: If they aren’t really spreading by minute 9, remove them from the oven and lightly bang the baking sheet on the counter 2–3x.
 This helps initiate that spread.
 Return to the oven to continue baking.

-8. Cool cookies for 5 minutes on the baking sheet.
+9. Cool cookies for 5 minutes on the baking sheet.
 During this time, I like to press a few more chocolate chips into the tops of the warm cookies.
 (This is optional and only for looks.)
 Transfer to cooling rack to cool completely.
 The cookies will slightly deflate as they cool.

-9. Cover leftover cookies tightly and store at room temperature for up to 1 week.
+10. Cover leftover cookies tightly and store at room temperature for up to 1 week.

 Notes